ibrezm1/Edu-assist01/README.md

 3. Enter a **Topic** you want to learn (e.g., "Machine Learning", "Cooking", "React").
 4. Complete the initial assessment.
 5. Follow the generated path!

+## Roadmap / Upcoming Features

+- **Persistent Storage**: Save learning paths, assessment results, and user progress to a database so you can resume learning anytime.
+- **Enhanced AI Response Formatting**: Implement stricter JSON schema validation and structured output controls for the Generative AI responses to ensure 100% reliability.
+- **Comment Feature**: Add the ability for users to leave personal notes and comments on specific learning nodes or resources.